Roehampton: Recent history and today

 Roehampton contains a number of conservation areas, covering much of the Alton and Dover House estates, and the centre of Roehampton Village.
 This includes the King's Head Inn, at the foot of Roehampton High Street and the Montague Arms, Medfield Street, both of 17th century origin.

 In 2007, Justine Greening, the local Member of Parliament, secured a commitment to install a pedestrian entrance to Richmond Park from the Alton Estate.
 A footpath and cycleway from Chohole Gate to Richmond Park was opened in 2014.

 Roehampton is home to a number of well-known educational institutions: the University of Roehampton has approximately 10,500 students housed in 4 colleges and around 4,000 students studying online; the new Queen Mary's Hospital with its renowned amputee rehabilitation centre opened in 2006 is a teaching centre for medical students based in Wandsworth NHS Primary Care Trust; Kingston University has one of its campuses in Roehampton Vale; South Thames College also has a campus on Roehampton Lane.
 It has long been a major centre for teacher-training, being the site of two constituent colleges (Digby Stuart College and Froebel College) of the former federal Roehampton Institute of Higher Education (now the University of Roehampton), as well as South East England's only lecturer-training college (Garnett College) which eventually moved and became part of the University of Greenwich.

-Apart from education, other notable institutions based here include: The Priory Clinic; the Bank of England Sports Centre; Rosslyn Park Rugby Football Club; and the Roehampton Club.
+Apart from education, other notable institutions based here include The Priory Clinic, the Bank of England Sports Centre, Rosslyn Park Rugby Football Club, and the Roehampton Club.
 The International Tennis Federation (ITF) moved to Roehampton from Baron's Court in 1998, and in 2007 the Lawn Tennis Association moved to a newly built headquarters next to the ITF.

 Demography

 In the 2011 census, the Wandsworth ward of Roehampton and Putney Heath did not record a single majority ethnic group.
-The largest ethnicity in the ward was White British at 45%, followed by Other White (18.4%), Black African (7.9%), and Other Asian (4.6%).
+The largest ethnicity in the ward was White British at 45%, followed by other White (18.4%), Black African (7.9%), and other Asian (4.6%).

 In 2011, 59.1% of people living in Roehampton and Putney Heath were born in England.
 The other most common census responses were those born in Poland (5.6%), Pakistan (1.8%), Ireland (1.6%), the Philippines (1.6%), South Africa (1.2%), Ghana (1.1%), Germany (1.0%), and Somalia (1.0%).

-The religious make up of Roehampton and Putney Heath is 52.9% Christian, 23.6% No religion, 11.1% Muslim, 1.4% Hindu, 1.1% Buddhist, 0.7% Jewish, 0.4% Sikh, and 0.2% Agnostic.
+The religious makeup of Roehampton and Putney Heath is 52.9% Christian, 23.6% no religion, 11.1% Muslim, 1.4% Hindu, 1.1% Buddhist, 0.7% Jewish, 0.4% Sikh, and 0.2% agnostic.

 Transport

-Roehampton is served by bus route 170 (to Victoria), 265 (to Putney and Tolworth), 493 (to Richmond and Tooting), 430 (to South Kensington) and 85 (to Putney and Kingston).
+Roehampton is served by bus route 170 (to Victoria), 265 (to Putney and Tolworth), 419 (to Richmond), 493 (to Richmond and Tooting), 430 (to South Kensington), 85 (to Putney and Kingston) and 969 (to Whitton, 1 trip on Tuesday and Friday Only).

 Barnes and Putney are the nearest railway stations.
 Roehampton University has campaigned to have nearby Barnes station renamed Barnes & Roehampton, as the station is situated between the two areas.